Top-rated local movers that handle Wilmington to Boston moves

 - Boston is considered to be safer than Wilmington with a safety index of 60.12 vs Wilmington’s 32.68.

-- Air quality in Boston is good, and in Wilmington it's good.
+- Air quality in Boston is Good, and in Wilmington it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Massachusetts moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Alabama and Massachusetts, Released Value Protection is a no-cost option provided by movers but offers minimal coverage at 60 cents per pound per article.
 If you seek full value coverage for your items, consider consulting with your moving company for alternative options or explore third-party insurance providers.

 Where to live in Boston